Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 Thailand

+Thailand Prime Minister Srettha Thavisin announced Thursday that another Thai worker in Israel has died, lifting the total of Thai nationals killed in the Middle Eastern country to 21.

-Officials said Monday that 18 Thai nationals in Israel are dead but they are still waiting for verification.
+On Monday, Thai officials had said that 18 Thai nationals in Israel are dead but they are still waiting for verification.
 The number of deceased increased from Sunday when the foreign ministry said 12 Thai nationals had died.

 Nine others were injured and 11 had been taken hostage, officials said Monday in a press conference, adding that hundreds in high-risk areas near Gaza have been evacuated.